- Personal Finance»

 - Frugal Living

-Storage Auctions how to find the best Locker's in your area and beat out the Competition.
+Storage Wars how to find the best Locker's in your area and beat out the Competition.

 Situations That can Provide you a Great Buying opportunity

 There are many factors you should consider when looking for auctions starting with whether.
 Many people can't tolerate standing for long periods of time in freezing temperatures for an entire auction plus the additional hours of grueling bone-chilling work to unload a large storage locker followed with a white knuckle drive pulling a trailer on icy roads in a snowstorm.
 Attendance at winter auctions are always going to be lower because people simply have no way to store large amounts of merchandise for long periods of time in bad weather, many sell at outdoor flea markets and garage sales during the summer months so they need to be able to buy and sell quickly.

 Extremely hot weather will also keep attendance numbers down because temperatures inside storage units can reach in excess of 110° on hot days.
 This problem is multiplied by the fact that most storage facilities are surrounded by asphalt that retains and creates a lot of additional heat inside and outside you're working area.
 This presents a clear health hazard for many people especially older folks.

 You should always consider the month, day, and even the time of an auction.
 The last week of the month tends to be when people have run out of money so they have less to gamble with buying a storage unit.
 The opposite seems to be the case when it comes to the day of the week it is usually better to go early in the week because people tend to be broke after the weekends.
 Time Is very important because many people cannot attend daytime auctions because of their jobs this is the main reason why you always see much higher attendance during weekend auctions.

 Holidays are another great opportunity to hunt for auctions because many buyers are out-of-town on vacations plus it's no secret most people are just tapped out of money especially after the holidays especially the Christmas season followed closely by tax season.